centreon/centreon-stream-connector-scripts/README.md

 This stream connector is in **BETA** version because it has not been used enough time in production environments.

+## Installation

+This stream connector needs the lua-curl library available for example with *luarocks*:

+`luarocks install lua-curl`

 ## Configuration

 In *Configuration  >  Pollers  >  Broker configuration*, you need to modify the Central Broker Master configuration.